Straight Key Night is looking for a new manager

 or email to firstname.lastname@example.org.

-Any photos of operators, keys, or stations will be gratefully received and may be published on this page, in Break-In, etc.
+Photos of operators, keys, or stations will be gratefully received and may be published on this website, in Break-In, etc.

 PDF format is recommended if you wish to print and fill in by hand.

 Word format is for those who wish to fill in the forms on their computer.